 Books by Mark Twain

-A complete bibliography of Twain’s works is nearly impossible to compile because of the vast number of pieces he wrote.
-So here I tried my best to list the books by Mark Twain that you must read.
+A complete list of books by Mark Twain is nearly impossible to compile because of the vast number of pieces he wrote.
+So here I tried my best to list 10 best novels by Mark Twain with complete detailed review.
+Underlisted books are very good books by Mark Twain that you must read.

 This is Mark Twain’s first big hit published in the November 18, 1865 which is also titled as “The Notorious Jumping Frog of Calaveras County”.
 The story revolves around the narrator who on behalf of a friend, goes to ask Simon Wheeler about his friend’s former acquaintance, Reverend Leonidas W. Smiley, who may or may not have stayed in the mining camp at which the barman works.
 Wheeler doesn’t know Leonidas W. Smiley but he does recall a Jim Smiley, and he quickly launches into a story about the latter.This is one of these stories that nicely illustrate Mark Twain’s flair for humorous storytelling.